 We also need to understand that we don’t just have a six pack we have a band of muscle around our spine called our ‘Transverse adominals’ which provide your ‘core’ with most of its strength.
-Using a variety of carries we can target the core from all angles, thus building 360 degrees of strength throughout the body.
+Using a variety of carries we can target the core from all angles, thus building 360 degrees of strength thoughout the body.

 The aim when training with loaded carries it to place the body under enough load to illicit a training response (strength, fat loss, conditioning) whilst being safe.
 There are many variations of a loaded carry and these include:

 Pick up two weights that are 50% of your body weight + and walk.
 Easy!
 The aim is to be able to walk with body weight in your hands for 20m.
 So you can use this for building grip strength or use it as a loaded conditioning element in a circuit.